czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Today I was tired, so I dropped Java for a day and started to play with CSS shapes.

 **Link to work:** N/A

+### Day 9: April 22, 2020

+**Today's Progress**: Today I reviewed the ArryList Challenge in Tim Buchalka's Javacourse and checked my results with his.
+Sadly I have to stop the course here, because I started it three times and I still think its a little bit too much and has a little bit less clearer explanations than I expect from a course.
+So right now I am wondering where to go tomorrow: WebDev/Python another Java course I do not know.

+**Thoughts:** : Mot of my thougts written in the progress line.

+**Link to work:** N/A